iapaddler/sensor_serve/README.md

 The driver uses the Linux I2C interface (https://www.kernel.org/doc/Documentation/i2c/dev-interface).
 It uses an ioctl to access the kernel driver.
 The buffer detail is defined in linux/i2c-dev.h.

+## Clone
+This repo uses a git sub module for utility functions.
+Use this command to clone both the repo and the sub module (assuming ssh access): git clone --recurse-submodules git@github.com:iapaddler/utils.git

+## Hardware
+The project has been tested on a pi5 platform.
+This uses an ARM processor.
+The sensor is wired into the GPIO pins.
+In order to test basic functionality on an X64 platform without the sensor set the constant X86 to 1.
+It defaults to 0.

 ## Build
 There are 2 steps to build sensor serve.
 1) The driver and 2) the server.
 ### Driver Build